Loony (musician)

 LOONY is the stage name of Kira Huszar, a Canadian rhythm and blues singer from Scarborough, Ontario.
-She is most noted for her 2021 EP soft thing, which was longlisted for the 2022 Polaris Music Prize.
+She is most noted for her 2021 EP, soft thing, which was longlisted for the 2022 Polaris Music Prize.

 She was previously a SOCAN Songwriting Prize nominee in 2020 for her single "Some Kinda Love".

+Elton John took a special shine to her on his Apple Radio show "Rocket Hour", playing a handful of her songs and interviewing her on the podcast in late 2022.
+"I love that LOONY!" he exclaimed.
+"She's one of my favourite artists coming out of Canada."

-In 2023, she participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.
+In 2023 she participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.

+In January 2024, LOONY's song 'raw' was majorly sampled by Metro Boomin on 21 Savage and Burna Boi's song "just like me" on his album "american dream".

+Her 2023 self-titled album was a longlisted nominee for the 2024 Polaris Music Prize.